flipkart-incubator/Astra/README.md

-## APIScan
+## Astra

 REST API penetration testing is complex due to continuous changes in existing APIs and newly added APIs.
-APIScan can be used by security engineers or developers as an integral part of their process, so they can detect and patch vulnerabilities early during development cycle.
-APIScan can automatically detect and test login & logout (Authentication API), so it's easy for anyone to integrate this into CICD pipeline.
-APIScan can take API collection as an input so this can also be used for testing apis in standalone mode.
+Astra can be used by security engineers or developers as an integral part of their process, so they can detect and patch vulnerabilities early during development cycle.
+Astra can automatically detect and test login & logout (Authentication API), so it's easy for anyone to integrate this into CICD pipeline.
+Astra can take API collection as an input so this can also be used for testing apis in standalone mode.

 - SQL injection
 - Cross site scripting
-- LFI and RFI
 - Information Leakage
 - Broken Authentication and session management
 - CSRF (including Blind CSRF)